A BRIEF HISTORY OF EDMONTON, ALBERTA, CANADA

 Today oil refining is still an important industry in Edmonton but in recent years hi-tech and service industries have greatly expanded.

 Meanwhile Shaw Conference Centre opened in 1983.
 Edmonton is also a major shopping centre.
 Southgate Shopping Centre opened in 1970.
 Londonderry Mall opened in 1972.
 Kingsway Mall opened in 1976.
 West Edmonton Shopping Mall opened in 1981, although it was later extended.
 Among its attractions Ice Palace ice skating rink was founded in 1983 and Galaxyland amusement park opened in 1985.
 World Waterpark opened in 1986.
 Edmonton City Hall was built in 1992.
 Other famous buildings in Edmonton are Commerce Place built in 1990, the Icon Towers built in 2009-2010 and Epcor Tower was built in 2011.
 Today Edmonton is a flourishing city.
-Today the population of Edmonton is 877,000.
+Today the population of Edmonton is almost 900,000.

-A short history of Calgary
+A short history of Calgary, Alberta

 A short history of Montreal

-A short history of Ottawa
+A short history of Saskatoon

 A short history of Halifax

-A short history of Toronto
+A short history of Regina

 A short history of Vancouver